-Starting with Hazelcast IMDG 4.0, if the Java version is less than 11 and OpenSSL capabilities are detected (also the appropriate Java libraries are included) and if no explicit SSLEngineFactory is set, Hazelcast IMDG defaults to use OpenSSL.
+If the Java version is less than 11 and OpenSSL capabilities are detected (also the appropriate Java libraries are included) and if no explicit SSLEngineFactory is set, Hazelcast IMDG defaults to use OpenSSL.

-21.6.1.
+22.6.1.
 Netty Libraries

 For the native TLS/SSL integration in Java, the Netty library is used.